rerun-io/rerun/examples/python/point_tracks/README.md

 ```
 TODO(roym899) GIF of current state

-This will stop updating the point position when it is not visisble, however, the point stays at the last known position.
+This will stop updating the point position when it is not visible, however, the point stays at the last known position.
 Using `rr.log_cleared` we can clear the points at each frame prior to logging the new points.
 This will make the points disappear when they are not visible.

 ```python
 # TODO(roym899) add cleared